Cocaine and amphetamine regulated transcript: Function

 CART is a neuropeptide that produces similar behavior in animals as cocaine and amphetamine, but conversely blocks the effects of cocaine when they are co-administered.
 The peptide is found in several areas, among them the ventral tegmental area (VTA) of the brain.
 When CART was injected into rat VTA, increased locomotor activity was seen, which is one of the signs of "central stimulation" caused by psychostimulants, such as cocaine and amphetamine.
 The same rats also tended to return to the place where they were injected.
 This is called conditioned place preference and is also seen after injection of cocaine.

-CART peptides, in particular, CART(55–102), seem to have an important function in the regulation of energy homeostasis, and interact with several hypothalamic appetite circuits.
+CART peptides, in particular, CART(55–102), seem to have an important function in the regulation of energy homeostasis and interact with several hypothalamic appetite circuits.
 CART expression is regulated by several peripheral peptide hormones involved in appetite regulation, including leptin, cholecystokinin and ghrelin, with CART and cholecystokinin having synergistic effects on appetite regulation.

 CART is released in response to repeated dopamine release in the nucleus accumbens, and may regulate the activity of neurons in this area.
 CART production is upregulated by CREB, a protein thought to be involved with the development of drug addiction, and CART may be an important therapeutic target in the treatment of stimulant abuse.

 Tissue distribution

 CART is an anorectic peptide and is widely expressed in both the central and peripheral nervous systems, particularly concentrated in the hypothalamus.
 CART is also expressed outside of the nervous system in pituitary endocrine cells, adrenomedullary cells, islet somatostatin cells, and in rat antral gastrin cells.
 Other structures and pathways associated with CART expression include the mesolimbic pathway (linking the ventral tegmental area to the nucleus accumbens) and amygdala.

 CART is also found in a subset of retinal ganglion cells (RGCs), the primary afferent neurons in the retina.
 Specifically, it labels ON/OFF Direction Selective Ganglion Cells (ooDSGCs), a subpopulation of RGCs that stratify in both the ON and OFF sublamina of the Inner Plexiform Layer (IPL) of the retina.
 It is also found in a subset of amacrine cells in the Inner Nuclear Layer.
-No role as of yet has been proposed for the peculiar location of this protein in these cell types.
+No role as of yet has been proposed for the location of this protein in these cell types.